See used and available storage space on your Mac

 iCloud Drive: Contains all files stored in iCloud Drive.
 It may also contain files in your Desktop and Documents folders if you store them in iCloud Drive.

-iTunes: Contains purchased content from the iTunes Store that can be removed from your Mac and downloaded again.
+Apple TV, Music, Books, and Podcasts: Each app category contains purchases from that specific app, which can be removed from your Mac and downloaded again.

 Mail: Contains emails and attachments.

 Messages: Contains content from Messages conversations, including attachments.